unrealists/hasura-versioned-data-tutorial/readme.md

     data       JSONB,
     deleted    BOOLEAN
 );
-COMMENT ON TABLE example IS 'an example table';
+COMMENT ON TABLE versioned.example IS 'an example table';
 ```

 #### STEP 2 -> Meet our DB view: _example_